timcappalli/blog.timcappalli.me/content/post/short-links-cloudflare-kv/index.md

 Now navigate back to the Worker (_Workers & Pages_ > _Overview_ > _{Worker Name}_ ).

-On the _Settings_ tab, go to _Variables_, scroll down to _KV Namespace Bindings_, and click **Add binding**.
+On the _Settings_ tab, go to _Bindings_, and click **+ Add**.

 {{<screenshot image="cfaka-6-variablesmenu.png" alt="A screenshot of the Cloudflare dashboard showing the Settings menu for the worker with a left menu with Variables selected and a section showing KV Namespace Bindings and a Add binding button">}}

+In the slideout menu, click **KV namespace**.

+{{<screenshot image="cfaka-6a-slide-out.png" width="40%" alt="A screenshot of the Cloudflare dashboard slideout menu showing a header called Add a resource binding and an option called KV Namespace highlighted">}}

-Add a variable name and select the KV Namespace that you just created.
-Next to the **Deploy** button, click the downwards arrow, and click the **Save** menu item, then the **Save** button.
+Add a variable name (ex: `redirects`) and select the KV namespace that you just created.
+Next to the **Deploy** button, click the downwards arrow, and click the **Save version** menu item.

-{{<screenshot image="cfaka-7-mapsave.png" alt="A screenshot of the Cloudflare dashboard showing the KV Namespace Bindings configuration with an input field for Variable name, with the text redirects, and a dropdown field named KV Namespace with aka-redirect selected.
+{{<screenshot image="cfaka-7-mapsave.png" width="40%" alt="A screenshot of the Cloudflare dashboard showing the KV Namespace Bindings configuration with an input field for Variable name, with the text redirects, and a dropdown field named KV Namespace with aka-redirect selected.
 There is a Cancel button and a Deplot button with an arrow which is selected, and the Save option is selected from the menu">}}

 ### 3: Set up the redirection code